How do you get siblings to be nice to each other? Latino families have an answer

 Caitlynn's grandmother, Dora, says this modeling dates back at least seven generations.
 So it's a value transmitted and strengthened over time.
 "The older generations taught us that helping each other keeps the family together," Dora adds.

-"It's a chain reaction," Cindy adds.
+"It's a chain reaction," Cindy says.
 "It keeps going from one generation to the next."

 And what happens if a sibling doesn't pull their weight or doesn't want to keep up the family tradition of joyful helping?